-· Status of Efforts to Eliminate Anti-Social Forces
+Status of Efforts to Eliminate Anti-Social Forces

 The Company has established responsible departments and individuals in Tokyo, Osaka, and the Nagoya branch office.
-The individual responsible in the Tokyo head office participates in seminars on the prevention of unreasonable demands sponsored by the Tokyo Metropolitan Public Safety Commission.
+Staff at each location participates in seminars on the prevention of unreasonable demands sponsored by the Public Safety Commission.
 In every region, the Company participates in groups discussing measures to deal with anti-social forces.
 Assigned individuals readily attend conferences and seminars, maintaining contact with local police.
 At the same time, these individuals gather and manage information about anti-social forces.
 The Company's basic trade agreements include terms regarding the elimination of anti-social forces.
 The Company endeavors to cancel agreements with any trading partner determined to be an anti-social force.
 General affairs personnel in Tokyo, Osaka, and the Nagoya branch have access to the Manual Regarding the Prevention of Unreasonable Demands, taking the initial response in case of emergencies.